Hero Image

 Cultural Journey Icon Cultural Journey Icon

-How do I get around Alaska?
+How Do I Get Around Alaska?

+Alaska’s sheer size and limited road network mean getting around often involves a mix of planes, boats, trains and guided ground transport.
 The state has few major highways, and many regions—especially national parks and remote coastal areas—are inaccessible by road.
 Reaching them often requires small aircraft, boats or train travel on the Alaska Railroad, which runs from Seward through Anchorage and Denali to Fairbanks.
 Within road-accessible areas like the Kenai Peninsula or Denali’s entrance, travelers use guided vans or minibuses operated by outfitters familiar with local conditions, regulations and wildlife safety.

 Each mode of travel offers a different way to experience Alaska’s vast, wild terrain—from flightseeing over glaciers to cruising past tidewater ice and taking in mountain views from a domed railcar.